-Is tax the most confusing, stressful aspect of being a creative freelancer?
-At times it seems the system is deliberately complex: instructions are written in arcane legalese, it takes hours to get through to HMRC on the phone (if you can get through at all) and trusty advice costs good money you could do without spending.
+At times it seems the system is deliberately complex: instructions are written in arcane legalese, it takes hours to get through to HMRC on the phone (if you can get through at all) and trustworthy advice costs good money you could do without spending.
 Until now.

-Dave Legion is a creative freelancer who loathed doing tax returns so much he designed an app to make it easy for self-employed people to know what they owe – and how much cash flow they really have.
-During the course of creating the app, he became quite the expert on tax.
-Here are his top 10 tips...
+Dave Legion is a creative freelancer who loathed doing tax returns so much he designed an app to make it easy for self-employed people to know what they owe – and how much cash flow they have.
+During the creation of the app, he became quite the expert on tax.
+Here are his top 10 tips.

-Freelancers get so worried about claiming for things they shouldn’t – they end up not claiming for things they should.
+Freelancers get so worried about claiming for things they shouldn’t – they end up not claiming for something they should.

 DL: “There’s no fixed list of expenses because almost anything can be treated as one.
 If it’s something you purchased that is used in the running of your business, then it’s an expense.

-“It might seem that you shouldn’t be able to claim against an expense that you actually get some personal enjoyment out of but HMRC isn't always the fun police.
+“It might seem that you shouldn’t be able to claim against an expense that you get some personal enjoyment out of, but HMRC isn't always the fun police.